|Previous College:||Central Washington, 1986|

 Cal Poly’s notable achievements continued last season under Callero.
 The Mustangs finished 20th among NCAA Division I programs with just 10.7 turnovers per game, blocked the highest number of shots during Callero’s tenure (113) and defeated both Big West regular season champion UC Irvine and Big West Tournament champion UC Davis.

-Through Callero’s direction, Cal Poly’s 2013-14 finish ranked as one the most notable athletics achievements in university history.
-The first and only No. 7 seed in the 40-year history of the Big West Conference Tournament to claim the crown, Cal Poly swept aside second-seeded UC Santa Barbara, No. 1 UC Irvine and fifth-seeded Cal State Northridge to claim the program’s first Big West championship and first NCAA Division I Tournament berth.
-At the NCAA Tournament First Four, the Mustangs topped fellow No. 16 seed Texas Southern to record the program’s first postseason win in 32 years and the first NCAA Tournament victory by a Big West program in nine seasons.
+Through Callero’s direction, Cal Poly’s finish to the 2013-14 season ranked as one of the most notable athletics achievements in university history.
+The first and only No. 7 seed in the 40-year history of the Big West Conference Tournament to claim the crown, Cal Poly swept aside second-seeded UC Santa Barbara, No. 1 UC Irvine and fifth-seeded CSUN to earn the program’s first Big West championship and first NCAA Division I Tournament berth.
+At the NCAA Tournament First Four, the Mustangs topped fellow No. 16 seed Texas Southern to record the program’s first postseason win in 32 years and the only NCAA Tournament victory by a Big West program in the last 10 seasons.
 Despite falling to top-seeded Wichita State in the second round, Cal Poly finished the year ranked fifth nationally in fewest turnovers per game (8.9) and 37th in points allowed per game (63.6).